splendid-simi/park-assist/README.md

 Web app to take the decision making away from parking at meters in Santa Monica, CA. It will choose the closest confirmed open parking meter for you.

 ##Strategy
-The Santa Monica Parking API provides information on over 6000 meters.
-At times over 100 events are added in less than a minute.
-We took this wealth of data and processed it behind the scenes using two different servers, and a client app to create a streamlined presentation of the most useful information for someone looking for a parking spot.
+The Santa Monica Parking API provides information on 6700+ meters local to Santa Monica.
+Hundreds of meter events are sent to the API per minute.
+We took this data and processed it behind the scenes using two different servers and created a client app that uses that data to facilitate reasonable and responsive meter parking decisions for the user.

 ## Developer Documentation